-A historic event occurred on September 25, 1997: the Su-47 "Berkut" aircraft, whose distinguishing feature was the forward-swept wing, took to the skies for the first time.
+A historic event occurred on September 25, 1997: the Su-47 "Berkut" aircraft, whose distinctive feature was the forward-swept wing, took to the skies for the first time.
 At the controls was Igor Votintsev, a recognized flight test master from the Sukhoi Design Bureau.

 The Su-47 "Berkut" was an experimental machine created to test various design solutions, technologies, and layouts necessary for the development of new-generation fighters.
 Design work began at the Design Bureau back in 1983 under the code name S-22, when the testing and serial production of the Su-27, the main fighter, were practically completed.
 On the initiative of M.P.
 Simonov, the Design Bureau received a task from the Ministry of Aviation Industry to create an experimental aircraft with a forward-swept wing (FSW).
 This scheme promised improved lift characteristics at subsonic speeds and stall resistance at high angles of attack.

 The choice fell on the "lifting triplane with FSW" scheme.
 The forward-swept wing has less induced drag, as the air flow moves from the wingtips to the fuselage.
-Reducing vortex formation improves aerodynamic quality, which contributes to improving takeoff and landing characteristics, maneuverability, lift, and flight range at subsonic speeds.
+Reducing vortex formation improves aerodynamic quality, which improves takeoff and landing characteristics, maneuverability, lift, and flight range at subsonic speeds.
 In addition, the working conditions of the wing mechanization are improved, and the internal volume of the airframe is increased, which is extremely important for a fifth-generation fighter designed to accommodate weapons in internal compartments.

 The Su-47 implemented a number of new technical and design solutions that had not previously been used on similar aircraft, such as higher longitudinal static instability, the use of large-sized milled panels of double curvature, and composite materials in critical structural elements.

 Flight tests of the Su-47 were conducted until 2003, during which the aircraft was repeatedly demonstrated at the MAKS air shows.
 Since 2004, the Su-47 has been used for research related to the development of a promising aviation complex for front-line aviation (PAK FA), known as the Su-57 fifth-generation multirole fighter.
-Despite the fact that some Western sources suggested serial production of the Su-47 to counter the American F-22 fighters, the "Berkut" never went beyond the experimental prototype.
+Despite the fact that some Western sources suggested serial production of the Su-47 to counter American F-22 fighters, the "Berkut" never went beyond the experimental prototype.

 Technical characteristics of the Su-47: